 How to Give Your Dog Subcutaneous Fluids

-Many years ago my cat Mini had kidney issues, so needed fluids on a regular basis.
+Many years ago my cat Mini had kidney issues, and needed fluids on a regular basis.
 Since it wasn’t convenient or cost effective to keep bringing her to the vet, I had no choice but to learn how to do it myself.
 I am extremely squeamish so it was not easy for me to take that step.

 My cat was pretty much okay with it, so I was able to manage on my own.